ubccr/ccrdocs/pages/howto/python.md

 - I cannot connect to a Jupyter kernel I created from a virtual environment!
     - You probably used the system python to build the environment.
 It will look like the first example [here](#python-at-ccr).
 You will have to delete the environment and kernel and rebuild both once you have run `module load gcc python`

 - I saved my virtual environment to my /projects directory, but my packages are being installed into my home directory and I'm running out of space!
+This may be caused by a few things:
     - You used the system python to build your venv and now pip is saving downloaded packages to `~/.local`.
 Delete this directory and your current venv and rebuild it after you run `module load gcc python`
+    - You may have a pip configuration file in your home directory telling pip where to install packages.
+Look at `~/.config/pip/pip.conf` and edit to point to the location you want your packages installed to.
+This can be tricky so we recommend you follow the [pip documentation](https://pip.pypa.io/en/stable/topics/configuration/)

 - I'm trying to download a model from huggingface but running out of space.
     - You can set new cache directories when running `from_pretrained()` to download your model.
 You can also set paths in your job scripts to change your cache directories.
 An example for the latter method can be found in our huggingface example submission script: `/util/software/examples/huggingface/torch-run-sample.sh`.
 This is accessible on the login and cluster compute nodes.